 Promoters also must provide a franchise disclosure document that includes basic information about the promoter's company, including any lawsuits from purchasers or lawsuits alleging fraud.
 In addition, the promoter must give potential purchasers the names, addresses and phone numbers of at least 10 previous purchasers closest to the potential buyer.

-The FTC advises you keep the following in mind when considering a business opportunity:
+The FTC advises you to keep the following in mind when considering a business opportunity:

 - If an ad includes an earnings claim -- but not the number and percentage of people who achieved it -- the seller is probably violating the law.